 A dioecious species - both male and female forms must be grown if fruit and seed are required.

 ].
-The globose fruit is black when fully mature and up to 2cm in diameter[
+The globose fruit is green when fully mature (though it turns black when it is dried), and around 12 - 20mm in diameter[

 ].
 We have no more details but advise caution, see the notes above on toxicity.

 Seed - best sown as soon as it is ripe in the autumn in a cold frame.
 It can take 18 months to germinate.
 Stored seed generally requires two winters and a summer before it will germinate and should be sown as soon as possible in a cold frame.
 Scarification, followed by a warm stratification and then a cold stratification may speed up the germination time[